 Before this offering, there has been no public market for our ordinary shares.
 An active public trading market may not develop after completion of this offering or, if developed, may not be sustained.
-In addition, we have applied to list our ordinary shares for quotation in the Nasdaq Capital Market, which provides limited liquidity compared to the Nasdaq National Market or the national exchanges.
-No assurance can be given that such listing will be approved.
+In addition, our ordinary shares will be included for quotation in the Nasdaq Capital Market, which provides limited liquidity compared to the Nasdaq National Market or the national exchanges.
 The lack of a trading market may result in the loss of research coverage by any securities analyst that may cover our company in the future.
 Moreover, we cannot assure you that any securities analyst will initiate or maintain research coverage of our company and our ordinary shares.
 The price of the ordinary shares sold in this offering will not necessarily reflect the market price of our ordinary shares after this offering.
 The market price for our ordinary shares after this offering will be affected by a number of factors, including:

-- any increase or decrease in the sales of our products; - the recruitment or departure of key personnel; - the announcement of new products or service enhancements by us or our competitors; - quarterly variations in our or our competitors' results of operations;
+- any increase or decrease in the sales of our products; - the recruitment or departure of key personnel; - the announcement of new products or service enhancements by us or our competitors; - · quarterly variations in our or our competitors' results of operations;

-- seasonal trends in purchases of our products; - announcements related to litigation; - changes in earnings' estimates, investors' perceptions or recommendations by securities analysts or our failure to achieve analysts' earning estimates; - fluctuations in foreign currency exchange rates affecting our results of operations; - · developments in our industry; and - · general market conditions and political and other factors unrelated to our operating performance or the operating performance of our competitors.
+- seasonal trends in purchases of our products; - announcements related to litigation; - changes in earnings' estimates, investors' perceptions or recommendations by securities analysts or our failure to achieve analysts' earning estimates; - fluctuations in foreign currency exchange rates affecting our results of operations; - · developments in our industry; and - general market conditions and political and other factors unrelated to our operating performance or the operating performance of our competitors.